AntonioMarcel/odin-project-bootcamp/flexbox/growing-shrinking/README.md

+# Flex properties
+- flex-grow, flex-basis, flex-shrink, flex: number, should be applied on the flex item.

 # Flex-grow
 - Flex-grow applies when the flex item is taking the container width.
 - It grows indefinetely according to the container size and setting it to different values makes the flex-item have a different size (higher the number set, higher the flex item size).